Kim is an RN and author of the book "360 Health: Your Guide to Cancer Prevention, Healing Foods, & Total Body Wellness."

 Did you know that "heartburn" is typically caused by a lack of stomach acid, not an overproduction?
 With age, stomach acid production naturally declines.
 This is often around the time that heartburn and reflux begin to occur.
 A lack of hydrochloric acid leads to an inability to properly break down and digest food.
 This results in a burning sensation in the esophagus as food literally backs up along with the little stomach acid that is produced.
 Drinking 1 Tablespoon of ACV in a cup of water five minutes before meals can really make a difference in reducing heart burn symptoms that occur after eating.
 Taking antacids or proton pump inhibitors (PPI) really only mask the problem and can exacerbate the issue because they further disallow the formation of stomach acid.

 ACV contains healthy acids like acetic and lactic acid that can control the growth of unwanted yeast and bacteria in your stomach.
-The pectin in ACV is also thought to soothe intestinal spasms.
+The pectin is also thought to soothe intestinal spasms.
 This may be good for folks suffering from Irritable Bowel Diseases.

 Sometimes our bodies can become overwhelmed by toxins from our food and our environment.
 Signs that you may need to detoxify your body include bloating, sinus congestion, sugar cravings, white-coated tongue, acne, rosacea, rashes, itchy skin, sensitivity to smells, inability to handle small amounts of alcohol, or insomnia.